The life of wine in the bottle is longer if the pH is

 Delaware first or avoid it as a blending component.
 We like it for drinking fresh and Luci likes it for

 jelly.
 For jelly, I would blend it with some Catawba to give it a little

 mystery.
 By itself it is just too sweet and has no balance.
-(We are still writing about
+(I am still writing about

 Seyval-Chardonnay 60/40, 25/75 oaked or not